Monteagle Mountain

-Monteagle Mountain is the local name given to a stretch of Interstate 24 near Monteagle, Tennessee that travels over the Cumberland Plateau.
+Monteagle Mountain is the local name given to a portion of the Cumberland Plateau and a stretch of Interstate 24 near Monteagle, Tennessee.
 Being part of the plateau, it is not technically a mountain, but appears that way to motorists crossing over it.
 It is frequently referenced as one of the most treacherous stretches of highway in the United States, especially in inclement weather.
 It rises to an elevation of around 600 m, with gradients of 6%.

 Description

 The section of I-24 known, tautologically, as Monteagle Mountain consists of a 12 to 13 mi segment in Grundy and Marion counties that includes both the eastern and western escarpment of the Cumberland Plateau.
 I-24 also travels concurrently with U.S. Route 64 (US 64) through this section.
 I-24 crosses the plateau in its narrowest section, which appears as an hourglass shape on maps.
 Monteagle Mountain is best known for its eastern descent, but its western descent is also one of the most hazardous stretches of Interstate Highway as well.
 Compared to grades elsewhere, Monteagle's 4–6% grade over a period of several miles does not come close to the steepest.
 The route contains six lanes over the eastern escarpment, with the extra lane on the westbound side serving as a truck climbing lane, and four lanes over the western escarpment.
 The Tennessee Department of Transportation (TDOT) has yet to construct a truck lane on the western ascent.

 On the eastern descent of the plateau, the eastbound lanes contain a 6% grade over a length of about 4.1 mi where the elevation drops 1,161 ft, and is particularly hazardous to truckers.
 At the top of this downgrade is a truck inspection station, and this downgrade also contains two runaway truck ramps, which are on the left due to the terrain.
 The speed limit on the eastbound lanes reduces to 55 mph and 45 mph for trucks, while on the westbound lanes it reduces to 55 mph, with no separate restrictions for trucks.